 Decorating the apse occupied five years of Michelangelo’s life, between 1536 and 1541.
 It was an assignment of the Pope Paul III to cover the murals that existed to that point.

-Inside the Vatican Museums.
+Inside the Vatican Museums, in the Vatican City.

-Metro: Cipro-Musei Vaticani, line A (orange).
+Metro station: Cipro-Musei Vaticani, line A (Orange).